haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Magical, impenetrable darkness fills the gaping mouth of a stone face carved into a wall.
 The mouth is 2 feet in diameter and roughly circular.
 No sound issues from it, no light can illuminate the inside of it, and any matter that enters it is instantly obliterated.
 A successful DC 20 Intelligence (Arcana) check reveals that the mouth contains a sphere of annihilation that can’t be controlled or moved.
 It is otherwise identical to a normal sphere of annihilation.
 Some versions of the trap include an enchantment placed on the stone face, such that specified creatures feel an overwhelming urge to approach it and crawl inside its mouth.
 This effect is otherwise like the sympathy aspect of the antipathy/sympathy spell.
 A successful dispel magic (DC 18) removes this enchantment.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 198

 Diseases
 A plague ravages the kingdom, setting the adventurers on a quest to find a cure.
 An adventurer emerges from an ancient tomb, unopened for centuries, and soon finds herself suffering from a wasting illness.
 A warlock offends some dark power and contracts a strange affliction that spreads whenever he casts spells.